 After the initial contact, we will send you an invoice for payment.
 After receiving the payment, we will start transformation experiments.
 If you are located outside the state of Missouri, please contact USDA-APHIS as soon as possible, to request permission for cross-state movement of transgenic materials.

 You will subclone your gene expression cassette into binary vector pZY101, pZY101.2 pFGC5941(-), pFGC5941, pEarleyGate series (containing bar cassette), or other vectors published or verified by PTCF.
 Off-campus users will sign a Material Transfer Agreement sheet to use any of pZY101, pZY101.2 or pFGC5941(-).
 Both pFGC5941 and pEarleyGate series can be purchased from TAIR (The Arabidopsis Information Resource).
 Users should contact us to discuss the constructs of choices because we use only certain constructs to transform some crop species.

-- You will need to subclone your gene expression cassette into our binary vector pZY101, pZY101.2, pFGC5941(-), pFGC5941 or other vectors published by PTCF.
-Off-campus users are required to sign a Material Transfer Agreement sheet to use any of these vectors.
-We will mobilize the vector into Agrobacterium cells and confirm its integrity within the cells at a charge of $130/vector confirmation.
+For off-campus users, we will mobilize the vector into Agrobacterium cells and confirm its integrity within the cells at a charge of $150/vector confirmation.
 Please provide the restriction map of your construct for our confirmation work.

-- When users confirm the vector integrity within the Agrobacterium, PCR-based confirmation will no longer be considered as a valid proof, and users are highly recommended to show digestion of the final transformation vector rescued from bacterial cells carrying the gene of interest.
+When users confirm the vector integrity within the Agrobacterium, PCR-based confirmation will no longer be considered as a valid proof, and users are highly recommended to show digestion of the final transformation vector rescued from bacterial cells carrying the construct.
 This new requirement will benefit users as well as our operation because of more thorough examination of those steps before the transformation experiments start.